victordomingos/optimize-images/README.md

 #### Maximum number of colors (-mc or --max-colors)

-Use this option to specify the maximum number of colors for PNG/GIF images when using the reduce colors (-rc) option (an integer value, between 1 and 256).
+Use this option to specify the maximum number of colors for PNG images when using the reduce colors (-rc) option (an integer value, between 1 and 256).
 The default value is 256.